 Maryland and D.C. prohibit facilitation ("matching") so Jennifer will not locate a birth family for you, however, she can assist you in advertising and networking strategies, refer you to ethical attorneys in other States to assist you, help you analyze situations you find on your own and represent you in any ICPC procedures or a finalization in your home state.

-Many searching adoptive parents in Maryland utilize Jennifer to assist them with leveraging their profile to attack birth parents interested in making an adoption plan.
+Many searching adoptive parents in Maryland utilize Jennifer to assist them with leveraging their profile to attract birth parents interested in making an adoption plan.
 Techniques include online and print advertising, verbal and written networking, marketing and working with other adoption professionals.
 It is important that adoptive parents not reveal identifying information in their initial outreach efforts requiring them to have an email address dedicated to the adoption process and/or an 800 number for phone calls that come from potential birth parents.
 Jennifer continuously reviews and monitors her clients marketing materials to ensure they are current, accurate and maintain the clients confidentiality.

 When a birth parent contacts adoptive parents for the first time, the call can be awkward at times.
 The best thing to do is listen to the birth parent and if they don't offer then ask the birth parent questions about their decision and reasoning, why they selected you, how they found you and what are their hopes for their child.
 Similarly, be prepared to answer questions the birth parent might have.
 During the first conversation the topic of financial support should not be discussed.
 Most birth parents will want to make sure you are the "right" family for their child before asking for financial support which will likely come up in future conversations.
 Birth parents should also be willing to provide a proof of pregnancy from a medical clinic or doctor prior to expecting you to take steps beyond speaking or emailing with them.
 The vast majority of birth parents are making an adoption plan for the right reasons and want nothing more than a secure and loving family for their child.